 If your Mac camera wasn’t damaged, but you still have trouble with it, there are most likely some system issues on your Mac.
 The tips below will help you fix your Mac camera and use Skype, Zoom, Facetime, or any other application that uses the camera, without any problems.

 Check the apps’ permissions for using the Mac camera

 The first time you open an application on Mac that wants to access your webcam, macOS displays a message and asks for your permission.
 If you don’t give permission to use the camera, then you will not be able to use the camera for any video calls or recordings.
 You can check which apps have access to your Mac camera and give access to specific applications in the Mac System Preferences.
-To do this, use the following steps:
+To do this on macOS Monterey (or earlier), use the following steps:

 - Open System Preferences.